ArupBharali/LearningProject/questions.md

 # what is pre tag?

 The <pre> tag in HTML is used to define preformatted text, meaning it preserves spaces, line breaks, and tabs exactly as they appear in the source code.
-It is commonly used for displaying code snippets, ASCII art, or any text that requires fixed formatting.
+It is commonly used for displaying code snippets, ASCII art, or unknown text that requires fixed formatting.

 🔍 Key Features of <pre>
 ✅ Preserves whitespace – Unlike normal HTML text, <pre> keeps spaces and line breaks intact. ✅ Uses a monospaced font – Text inside <pre> is typically displayed in a fixed-width font. ✅ Supports nested elements – Can contain <code>, <samp>, <kbd>, and other formatting tags.